• BIBLE PROMISES

 Instead, the experience will be one of complete self-sufficiency, filled with joy and power, which will overflow from us so that we have more than sufficient emotional and physical reserves to reach out to others.

-The apostle John, writing his first epistle, described a way of living as an “eternal life”, which was “with the Father” and “revealed to us” in Jesus Christ.
+The apostle John, writing his first epistle, described a way of living as an “eternal life”.
+This “life” was “with the Father” and was “revealed to us” in Jesus Christ whom they had “seen” and “handled”.
 God is by nature, eternal.
-The very fabric of eternal existence involves the incorruptibility of character.
+The very fabric of eternal existence involves an incorruptibility of character.
 It just goes with the territory.
-We find this hard to grasp because our experience is so much about life being a temporary thing involving struggle until death finally claims us.
+This is an important Biblical theme.
+We find this concept hard to grasp because our experience is so much about life being a temporary thing involving struggle until death finally claims us.

 The thing we need to come to understand is, that this is not the ultimate reality – something much greater is – and it is being offered to us.